Brunnenburg Castle rouses a sense of wonder at first sight. Discover how to visit this vine-drenched medieval marvel in

 While visiting the museum, take time to stand toe-to-toe with a life-size “Saltner”.
-These protectors of vineyards long ago wore wild-looking garb to ward of birds and thieves.
-By the looks of his outfit, this is the kind of job Vin would have loved!
+These protectors of vineyards long ago wore wild-looking garb to ward off birds and thieves.

 In addition to the museum, you can appreciate a collection of historical folk art and a variety of domesticated farm animals trotting outside the castle including goats, sheep, pigs, chickens and geese.
 Grazing in such a heavenly place makes being a farm animal in South Tyrol look rather posh.

 Brunnenburg Castle is open for visitors from early April through October.
 Doors open at 10:00 am and close at 5 pm from Sunday-Thursday.

 For those driving in South Tyrol, we recommend parking in the center of Dorf Tirol and walking to the castle from the village.
 Given its close proximity, you will want to also visit Tyrol Castle either before or after Brunnenburg.